gmc-code/PC-Using-RTD/docs/setup/VSCode special files.rst

 * Use this text in the requirements file with the version numbers you are using:
 * As of Apr 2023, read the docs uses python 3.7.
-* As of Apr 2023, the latest version numbers that work with read teh docs default python 3.7 are:
+* As of Apr 2023, the latest version numbers that work with read the docs default python 3.7 are below.
-* WHile Sphinx 6.1.3 works with sphinx-rtd-theme 1.2.0, the highest version fo Sphinx that can be used with python 3.7 is 5.3.0.
+* While Sphinx 6.1.3 works with sphinx-rtd-theme 1.2.0, the highest version of Sphinx that can be used with python 3.7 is 5.3.0.
+* While docutils 0.19 works with Sphinx 6.1.3, the highest version of docutils that can be used with Sphinx 5.3.0 is 0.18.1.

 .. code-block::